ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 1. Place all flattened TIFF images into a folder named Input_Images and organize them into seperate subfolders folders in the following manner:
    -  Place all DAPI images from each microscopy round into one folder.
    -  Place all other mRNA and HuCD images from all other microscopy rounds into folders corresponding to their microscopy round (i.e genes 1/2/3/4 from round 1 into a folder named Round1, genes 5/6/7/8 from microscopy round 2 into a folder named Round2, etc.)
 2. Create an Ouput_Images folder.
-No subfolders required for this folder.
+Create a subfolder corresponding to the name of the tissue section (see "Important Considerations" in step 1 for naming conventions).
 3. Create a Tranformation_files folder and generate round-specific subfolders where the transformation files will be saved (Round1, Round2, Round3, etc)..
 4. Run the _Register Virtual Stack Slices_ plugin (_Plugins --> Registration_)
    - Select folder with all of your DAPI input images